Contrast-Security-OSS/docs/content/installation/setup/New-customer-implementation-guide.md

 ## Integrations

-Contrast has an ecosystem of optional [integrations](admin-orgintegrations.html) - and, of all the bugtrackers that we support, [JIRA](admin-orgintegrations.html#jira) is the most popular.
+Contrast has an ecosystem of optional [integrations](admin-orgintegrations.html) - and, of all the bug trackers that we support, [JIRA](admin-orgintegrations.html#jira) is the most popular.

 > **Note:** You can set up these configurations after including Contrast in your processes.